dannyhan12/Pymarksite/README.md

 ```

 # How to test
-After you install the requirements, run these commands.
+After you install the requirements, run this command.

 ```
-source web/venv/bin/activate
-python3.6 -m pytest --cov .
+web/venv/bin/python3.6 -m pytest --cov .
-deactivate
 ```

 This should show test results and data on test coverage.

 # How to run
-After you install the requirements, run these commands.
+After you install the requirements, run this command.

 ```
-source web/venv/bin/activate
-export FLASK_DEBUG=1
+export FLASK_APP=web/main
-flask run
+web/venv/bin/python3.6 -m flask run
-deactivate
 ```

-After you run the last command, you should be able to open a web browser and view the app at [http://127.0.0.0:5000](http://127.0.0.0:5000]).
+After you run this command, you should be able to open a web browser and view the app at [http://127.0.0.0:5000](http://127.0.0.0:5000]).

 # Configuration files
 There are a few configuration files to help set up my site.